 Bronzers and extenders

-Two other sunless tanning products, bronzers and extenders, are considered cosmetics for external use and are not thought to be harmful when used properly.
+Two other sunless tanning products, bronzers and extenders, are considered cosmetics for use on the skin.
+They are not thought to be harmful when used properly.

 Bronzers, made from color additives approved by the FDA for cosmetic use, stain the skin for a short time when applied and can be washed off with soap and water.